wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/7-exercise-secure-desktop.md

-In this exercise, you’ll learn how to enable AppLocker.
+As a senior administrator working for Contoso, you've been asked to test Microsoft AppLocker for future deployment in your WVD enviroment.
 In an enterprise, this process would normally be done using GPOs, Intune, or Configuration Manager.
 This exercise does not include access to those tools or an Active Directory Domain Controller.

+## Exercise: Enable AppLocker in a Windows Server 2016 VM running in Azure

 In this exercise, you'll use a Windows Server 2016 VM running in Azure.
 Given that this is not a Windows Virtual Desktop environment for the lab, Windows 10 Enterprise was not available.
+You will:

+- Deploy a Windows Server 2016 VM in Azure
+- Manually add users
+- Manually enable AppLocker
+- Disable Internet Explorer Enhanced Security Configuration
+- Test AppLocker
-You can also review the following video on AppLocker in a Windows Virtual Desktop deployment.
+- You can view the following video on AppLocker in a Windows Virtual Desktop deployment

+> [!NOTE]
+> To complete the Exercise unit, you need to have an active Azure subscription.
+If you choose to perform the exercise in this module, you might incur costs in your Azure subscription.
+To estimate the cost, refer to [Windows Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows/?azure-portal=true).
+The steps outlined in this lab are for a Windows server 2016 environment.

 > [!VIDEO https://www.microsoft.com/en-us/videoplayer/embed/RE4Lt59]